 Are Sweepstakes Casinos Legal in the U.S.?
-State-by-State Guide (September 2025)
+State-by-State Guide (March 2026)

 Sweepstakes casinos have emerged as a popular alternative to traditional online gambling, offering players the chance to enjoy casino-style games and win real prizes without wagering real money.
 But are they legal in your state?
 This guide provides an up-to-date overview of sweepstakes casino legality across the United States.